Sport in Slovenia: Cycling

 Cycling has a long tradition in Slovenia.
 The first cycling club was founded by Germans in Ljubljana in 1885 and the Slovenian Cycling Club was formed two years later.
 Cycling then spread to other cities, including Gorica and Maribor, and slowly developed into a major competitive sport in Yugoslavia after World War I. Slovenian cyclists were not as successful as cyclists from other parts of the country and in the period between the world wars, Josip Šolar and Bruno Faninger were the only Slovenian cycling champions of Yugoslavia, in 1925 and 1935, respectively.
 After World War II, Slovenian cycling grew with the formation of clubs such as Rog in Ljubljana, Sava in Kranj and Krka in Novo Mesto.

 The Giro d'Italia, one of cycling's three-week-long Grand Tours, has passed through Slovenia eight times in its history: 1922, 1971, 1994, 2001, 2004, 2021, 2022, and 2025.

 Notable cyclists include Borut Božič, Janez Brajkovič, Jure Golčer, Andrej Hauptman, Matej Mugerli, Uroš Murn, Jure Robič, Simon Špilak, Gorazd Štangelj, Tadej Valjavec, Tanja Žakelj, Blaža Klemenčič, Luka Mezgec, Jan Tratnik, Matej Mohorič, Primož Roglič and Tadej Pogačar.
-In 2019, Roglič became the first Slovenian Grand Tour winner after finishing first in the 2019 Vuelta a España.
-Pogačar became the first Slovenian to win the Tour de France in 2020.
+Roglič became the first Slovenian Grand Tour winner after finishing first in the 2019 Vuelta a España.
+In 2020, Pogačar became the first Slovenian to win the Tour de France, and he went on to win four more times in 2021, 2024, 2025, and 2026.